Perfect Corp.’s Newest Global Beauty Trend Report Leverages Virtual Try-On Big Data Insights to Reveal the Top Consumer Nail Color Trends

 Mexico: Ingrid Motta at [email protected] or by phone: (+521) 5512491739

-United Kingdom: Will Parrott at [email protected]
+United Kingdom: Will Parrott at [email protected].com